hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 [Check logs and VPN status](clients.md#check-logs-and-vpn-status) for errors.
 If you encounter retransmission related errors and are unable to connect, there may be network issues between the VPN client and server.
 If you are connecting from mainland China, consider switching to alternative solutions other than IPsec VPN.

-### macOS Sonoma clients disconnect
+### macOS Sonoma clients reconnect

-macOS 14 (Sonoma) has [an issue](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1486) that may cause IKEv2 VPN to disconnect after 24-48 minutes.
+macOS 14 (Sonoma) has [a minor issue](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1486) that may cause IKEv2 VPN to disconnect and reconnect once every 24-48 minutes.
 Other macOS versions are not affected.
 First [check your macOS version](https://support.apple.com/en-us/HT201260).
-To work around this issue:
+To work around this issue, follow the steps below.

+**Note:** After applying this workaround, the updated VPN server configuration may not work with Windows or Android clients.
+For those clients, you may need to change `pfs=yes` back to `pfs=no` in `ikev2.conf`, then run `service ipsec restart` or restart the Docker container.

 1. Edit `/etc/ipsec.d/ikev2.conf` on the VPN server.
 First change `pfs=no` to `pfs=yes`.
 Then find the lines `ike=...` and `phase2alg=...`, and replace them with the following, indented by two spaces:
    ```